Getting Started with CodeMantis

 Before installing CodeMantis, make sure you have:

-- macOS 12 (Monterey) or later — CodeMantis is a native macOS application.
+- macOS 12 (Monterey) or later, or Windows 10/11 (64-bit) — CodeMantis is a native desktop application for macOS and Windows.

 - An active subscription for the agent(s) you install — Claude Pro ($20/mo) or Max ($100-200/mo) for Claude Code, or ChatGPT Plus/Pro/Business for OpenAI Codex.